-Physical risks associated with using hallucinogens include increased heart rate and blood pressure, sleeplessness and tremors, lack of muscular coordination, sparse, mangled, and incoherent speech, decreased awareness of touch and pain that can result in self-inflicted injuries, convulsions, coma, and heart and lung failure.
-Psychological risks associated with using hallucinogens include a sense of distance and estrangement, depression, anxiety, and paranoia, violent behavior, confusion, suspicion, and loss of control, flashbacks, behavior similar to schizophrenic psychosis, and catatonic syndrome whereby the user becomes mute, lethargic, disoriented, and makes meaningless repetitive movements.
+Physical risks associated with using hallucinogens include increased heart rate and blood pressure, sleeplessness and tremors, lack of muscular coordination; incoherent speech; decreased awareness of touch and pain that can result in self-inflicted injuries; convulsions, coma; and heart and lung failure.
+Psychological risks associated with using hallucinogens include a sense of distance and estrangement, depression, anxiety, and paranoia, violent behavior, confusion, suspicion, and loss of control, flashbacks, a behavior similar to schizophrenic psychosis, and catatonic syndrome whereby the user becomes mute, lethargic, disoriented, and makes meaningless repetitive movements.

 A lesser known hallucinogen is "bath salts" which contains methylenedioxypyrovalerone (MPDV), mephedrone, and pyrovalerone, but the exact chemical compounds are unknown, making it more dangerous.
 Bath salts can cause chest pains, increased blood pressure and heart rate, agitation, hallucinations, paranoia, aggression, violence, and delusions.
 Side effects can also include intense cravings, which increase abuse and addiction.

 Other compounds include, but are not limited to, anabolic steroids, inhalants, prescription drugs, and tobacco.